pnp/pnpjs/docs/sp/fields.md

 const sp = spfi(...);

-// create a new image field called 'My Field' in web. const field: IFieldAddResult = await sp.web.fields.addImageField("My Field", { FieldTypeKind:FieldTypes.Image });
+// create a new image field called 'My Field' in web. const field: IFieldAddResult = await sp.web.fields.addImageField("My Field");
-// create a new image field called 'My Field' in the list 'My List'. const field2: IFieldAddResult = await sp.web.lists.getByTitle("My List").fields.addImageField("My Field", { FieldTypeKind:FieldTypes.Image });
+// create a new image field called 'My Field' in the list 'My List'. const field2: IFieldAddResult = await sp.web.lists.getByTitle("My List").fields.addImageField("My Field");

 // we can use this 'field' variable to run more queries on the field: const r = await field.field.select("Id")();